 - The Intervenors

-Interveners in the case include the Canadian Unitarian Council, the Euthanasia Prevention Coalition and the Farewell Foundation for the Right to Die.
+Interveners in the case include Dying With Dignity Canada, Canadian Unitarian Council, the Euthanasia Prevention Coalition and the Farewell Foundation for the Right to Die.

 CEO Wanda Morris, Physician Advisory Council Co-Chair Dr. Derryck H. Smith, Huntington's sufferer Nagui Morcos and his wife Jan Crowley all provided affidavits as part of the evidence filed in the case.
 Click here to read the testimony.

 The civil claim is based on three arguments.
 Click here to read about them.

 Click here for the full text of the civil claim filed by BC Civil Liberties.

 - The Plaintiff's Submission to the BC Supreme Court